vnijs/gitgadget/README.md

 Collect assignments from students/teams using Merge Requests (MR) on GitLab.
 Inputs will only be shown if the user type in the _Introduce_ tab is set to `faculty`.

-First, provide `User name`, `Password`, and the GitLab `Group name`.
+First, provide `User name`, `Token`, and the GitLab `Group name`.
 Then click the `List` button to show available assignments.
 Select the desired assignment name from the dropdown and the load the user file with student GitLab tokens and press the `Collect` button to generate Merge Requests for all students (or team leads).
 Once this step is completed you can review and comment on the MRs using the GitLab UI.

 To view, run, and edit the MRs locally press the `Fetch` button.
 After fetching all MRs they are converted to branches using the student-id as the branch name and pushed back up to the server.
 Switch between branches to test code and provide comments and/or fixes.
 Use the Git tab in R-studio or the _Synch_ tab in `gitgadget` to push local changes to the remote branch.
 Notify students of the comments/fixes by providing a link to the branch in the comments on the original MR.